GolfRider/Good-Links/README.md

 ### Inspiration
      1. http://waitbutwhy.com/2015/11/the-cook-and-the-chef-musks-secret-sauce.html [Amazing Read]
+     2. Innovation is saying NO to 1000 things.
+     3. SUCCESS is more defined by choosing what NOT to do rather than by choosing what to do.
+        Ofcourse one has to plan & execute the things after that.
+     4. TIME is more important than MONEY.
+     5. HEALTH is more important than WEALTH
+     6. LUCK IS a important factor, but stay unworried if it doesn't happens to you.
+     7. LIFE can be enjoyed even without LUCK.

 ### Self Help
      1. Practice the art of saying "NO", it helps you to focus on your goals.